Natural Excitation Framework for Defining the External Space: Uncontracted and Internally Contracted Multireference Nonorthogonal Wavefunction Theories

 In this work, we have established that the natural excitation basis 1) allows configurations to be unambiguously assigned as belonging to the internal or external space, or as requiring purification of internal contamination, 2) minimizes the excitation space requiring internal purification, 3) permits partitioning of the external space to reduce the computational cost associated with orthogonalization, and 4) up to a given order spans the same space as excitations upon each reference determinant.
+Calculation of the VH dissociation curve is presented to demonstrate the expected advantages of the proposed approach.
 We have intentionally presented the work in a method-agnostic framework for two reasons.
 First, the natural excitation basis transformation can be shown to provide substantial computational cost reductions while preserving accuracy without any method-specific considerations.
 Second, our objective is to highlight the similarities between post-\NOCI{} and orthogonal internally contracted multireference methods, allowing facile conversion of pre-established and successful orthogonal approaches to accelerate the development of more quantitative \DODC{} methods.